misialq/ncbi-datasets-pyclient/docs/GeneApi.md

 # **gene_metadata_by_post**
 > V2reportsGeneDataReportPage gene_metadata_by_post(v2_gene_dataset_reports_request)

-Get gene metadata as JSON
+Get gene metadata as JSON (deprecated)

 Get a gene summary.
 By default, in paged JSON format, but also available as tabular (accept: text/tab-separated-values) or json-lines (accept: application/x-ndjson)